 Develop, guide, and evaluate the planning, implementation, and assessment of all information literacy and instruction activities and work closely with colleagues to craft a comprehensive instruction program.

-Provide professional development opportunities for library colleagues in improving the design and delivery of curriculum-aligned, pedagogically sound, technology-appropriate information literacy learning experiences.
+Provide professional development opportunities for library colleagues in improving the design and delivery of curriculum-aligned, pedagogically sound, technology-appropriate information Literacy for Higher Education.

 Extend the library's reach by delivering and customizing resources into the learning management system.

 Facilitate and provide observation and coaching on library instruction.

 Develop, maintain, and report/disseminate statistical and other information related to the library’s instructional activities.

 Coordinate and oversee any necessary training for use of instructional facilities and equipment.

 Builds a record of progressive scholarly and professional achievement to fulfill the University requirement of retention, tenure, and promotion.

 Participates in the library liaison program, providing services to assigned departments.